top of page

 What are the benefits of registering as a carer?

-Registering as a carer has many practical benefits.
-Such as being invited for free flu jabs or flexible medical appointments.
+When we register as a carer, we may be able to access many practical benefits like being invited for free flu jabs or flexible medical appointments.
 It can also open up doors to various financial help.

 Carers in the Mobilise community shared some of the benefits of registering as a carer:

-If we’re looking after someone who has a disability, mental health condition, or long-term illness, we can register a carer with:
+If we’re looking after someone who has a disability, mental health condition, or long-term illness, we can register as a carer with the following:

 Top tip* - It's a good idea to ask if the person we care for can be added to the register too, particularly with the GP.